-In Progress is a series designed to give patrons a look into the process of artists, thinkers, and curators organized by Curator of Public Programs January Parkos Arnall and Assistant Curator of Public Programs Christy LeMaster.
+In Progress is a series of public programs designed to give artists, thinkers, and curators a platform for developing new works and to give patrons a glimpse into the creative process.
+In Progress is organized by January Parkos Arnall, Curator of Public Programs, and Christy LeMaster, Assistant Curator of Public Programs.

 About the Artist

-Nellie Kluz is a filmmaker and artist based in Chicago.
-Using curiosity, observation, and analysis, she records and interprets various locations and communities focusing on social interactions, belief systems, and material realities.
+Nellie Kluz is a digital filmmaker who uses curiosity, observation, and analysis to record and interpret various locations and communities—focusing on social interactions, belief systems and material realities.

-Her films have screened at venues like the Full Frame Documentary Film Festival, Festival dei Popoli, Chicago Underground Film Festival, Camden International Film Festival, Independent Film Festival of Boston, Maryland Film Festival, The DocYard, Sidewalk Film Festival, Rooftop Film Festival, and others.
-She has been the recipient of the Princess Grace Film Award and a Rooftop Films Short Film Grant.
-She was named one of Filmmaker Magazine's "25 Faces of Independent Film" for 2017.
+Her films have screened at venues including UnionDocs, the Maryland Film Festival, Chicago Underground Film Festival, the Camden International Film Festival, and others.
+She received an MFA from the University of Illinois at Chicago and was named one of Filmmaker Magazine's "25 New Faces of Independent Film" in 2017.